S-Spence/Rescue_Animal_Search_Dashboard/README.md

 <h2>Tools and Installation</h2>
 Install MongoDB if the database is not running.
 The database will not be continuously running since this is a school project.
 A non-relational database was great for this project to allow the company to change the data type associated with animal information.
 Non-relational databases also enhance search performance.
-MongoDB will also enable scalability as the business grows.
+MongoDB will enable scalability as the business grows.
 MongoDB was a good option for use with Python due to the pymongo module discussed below.
 </br>
 </br>